Photograph courtesy Paul Rayner

 A variety of access is available on DTE SP including the Imber Range Perimeter Path, a waymarked route (see download below).
 The eastern third of DTE SP, the area shown as managed access on the OS Explorer map, is where the majority of access is available.
 The numerous rights of way remain open during military training, even when tanks are manoeuvring.

 The Bulford and Larkhill Ranges are adjacent to the managed access area and are closed to the public during Live Firing.
 They are used extensively, normally five days per week, Tuesday and Thursday evenings and at least one weekend per month.
 Red flags are flown or lamps lit at night around the danger areas, at which time public access is prohibited.
 When the flags are down or lamps unlit at night you may enter this Danger Area.
-Additional access guidance is available below.
-The Bye Laws relating to access to Military Landsis available with supporting details are given in MOD literature in the Download Library.
+Access guidance and The Bye Laws relating to access to Military Landsis available with supporting details are given in MOD literature in the Download Library.

 As you can see, Salisbury Plain is a vast and sparsly populated area.
 Despite's its great attractions, there will be those that seek to engage in criminal activity.